 From Ollantaytambo, take the train to Aguas Calientes Pueblo.
 Finally, take a Sutle up to Machu Picchu!
 If you follow these steps, you’ll be sure to have an amazing trip to one of the most incredible places in South America.
 Enjoy!

-Machu Picchu is an Incan archaeological site located in Peru.
 To get the most out of your visit, it is important to plan with anticipation.

 Once you arrive in Machu Picchu, there are several different things to see and do.

-Outside of Machu Picchu City include hiking to nearby Mandor waterfalls, and visiting the on-site Inca museum.
+Outside of Machu Picchu City include hiking to nearby Mandor waterfalls and visiting the on-site Inca museum.

 Related Travel Blog

-Machu Picchu Elevation
+Machu Picchu History, Location, and Elevation

 At 2,430 meters (7,970 ft) above sea level, Machu Picchu is one of the highest archaeological sites in the world.
-The Inca built the site in the 15th century, and it was later abandoned after the Spanish conquest.
+The Inca built the site in the 15th century, and it was later abandoned after the Spanish invasor.
 Today, Machu Picchu is a popular tourist destination, and its elevation makes it an ideal place to enjoy sweeping views of the surrounding valleys and mountains.

-When Best Time To Visit Machu Picchu
+When Best Time of the Year To Visit Machu Picchu

 Machu Picchu is open year-round, but the best time to visit Machu Picchu is during the dry season (May-September).
 Sundays can be very crowded because that’s when locals are allowed in for free.

-If you want to avoid crowds, go early in the morning (5 am sunrise) or later in the afternoon (4 pm sunset).
+If you want to avoid crowds, go early in the morning (5 am sunrise) or later in the afternoon (4 pm sunset). for this schedule is recomendable to do overnight

 According to studies Machu Picchu was built in the 15th century and was later abandoned after the Spanish invasion of the Inca civilization.
-The site was rediscovered in 1911 by Hiram Bingham, an American explorer.
+The site was rediscovered in 1911 by proffesor Hiram Bingham, an American explorer.

 Today, Machu Picchu is a UNESCO World Heritage Site and one of the Seven Wonders of the World.
 Every year, thousands of tourists from all over the world come to visit this amazing place.

-How To Get Acclimated In Cusco
+How To Get Acclimated In Cusco without Getting Sick

 Cusco is a beautiful city with a lot to offer tourists.
 However, it is important to take the time to acclimate to the altitude before exploring everything that the city has to offer.
-By taking the train to Aguas Calientes and spending a few days there, you can help minimize the effects of altitude sickness and be able to fully enjoy your time in Cusco.
+By taking the train to Aguas Calientes and spending a few days there, you can help minimize the effects of altitude sickness and be able to fully enjoy your time in Machu Picchu.

-Don’t Eat Meet and Drink Coca Tea!
+Don’t Eat Meet better to Drink Coca Tea!

 Be sure to drink plenty of water or coca tea, eat light meals, and take it easy for the first few days until your body has adjusted to the altitude.
 With a little preparation, you can have an amazing time in Cusco!

-What Is Altitude Sickness
+What Is Altitude Sickness Symptoms

 Altitude sickness is caused by a lack of oxygen at high altitudes.
 Symptoms include headache, nausea, fatigue, and difficulty breathing.
 In severe cases, it can lead to death.